alesandreo/pragprog/tips.md

 ## 9. Critically Analyze What You Read and Hear
 Everything that enters your head should be filtered and compared to what you already know.
 Don't just take things *as is*, make sure it's right.

+## 10. It's Both What You Say and How You Say It
+Content is only half of it.
+Having an idea and communicating it effectively is just as important.

+## 11. DRY -- Don't Repeat Yourself
+...

+## 12. Make It Easy to Reuse
+To keep up with the DRY principle, make things with others in mind.

+## 13. Eliminate Effects Between Unrelated Things
+When designing things, keep them independent which will make them easier to use.